 In March 2014 the enviromental permit was obtained and the company now has all permits necessary to commence operations.

-The Blötberget field consists mainly of five mineralized bodies.
+The Blötberget field consists mainly of three mineralized bodies.
 Calculated from west to east, these are:

 - Kalvgruvan (apatite-rich magnetite mineralization)